eshtek/hexos-docs/docs/careers/index.md

 # Careers

-HexOS is growing, and we are looking for the right people to join us.
-Below you will find our current open roles, plus shareable versions you can use in community spaces.
+HexOS is growing, and we're actively working on defining new roles.
+Check back here regularly for open positions.
+We're always interested in connecting with talented people who are passionate about home servers and self-hosting and HexOS in general.

 ## Open Positions

-- [**App Support & Curation Specialist**](/careers/app-curator/) - Help manage app support and improve our curated app ecosystem (Remote)
+<span style="opacity: 0.6;">We don't currently have any open positions.</span>

-::: tip Interested in working with us but don't see a perfect fit?
+::: tip Interested in working with us?
 Feel free to reach out at **join@hexos.com** with your background and what you're passionate about.
+We'd love to hear from you.
 :::